lethal-guitar/RigelEngine/index.md

 ### Acquiring the game data

 You can download the shareware version for free from [archive.org](https://archive.org/download/msdos_DUKE2_shareware/DUKE2.zip).
-The full version (aka registered version) can be bought on [Zoom Platform](https://www.zoom-platform.com/product/duke-nukem-2), a store which still has a license to sell the game (unlike other digital stores like Steam and Gog).
+The full version (aka registered version) can be bought on [Zoom Platform](https://www.zoom-platform.com/product/duke-nukem-2).

 If you already have a copy of the game, you can also point RigelEngine to that existing installation.
+This includes the Steam and Gog versions.

 The only files actually required for RigelEngine are: